 THE 1364 AT MINERAL

 This is how we found the 1364 in Mineral, WA, in 1993.
-The boiler was still on the frame and drivers, but virtually all the parts were removed.
-The best part of this was asbestos had been all removed.
+The boiler was still on the frame and drivers, but virtually all the parts were dismantled and stored in cardboard boxes to be left out in the rain.
+The best part of this was asbestos had been totally removed.

 The bulk of the piping was located in a pile of ferns.
 Although a good portion had corroded beyond salvage, most of the parts were usable.
 The unusable parts were used as templates to make the new parts.